gudavalli/planventure/planventure-account/SQLITE_TO_MSSQL_MIGRATION.md

    ```

 3. The script will:
-   - Connect to both SQLite and SQL Server
-   - Transfer users and their associated data
+   - Connect to both SQLite and SQL Server   - Transfer users and their associated data
-   - Transfer trips and maintain relationships
    - Preserve IDs and timestamps

 ### Verify the Migration